-^{1.} Water is accumulated continuously according to a percentage share of inflows to these entitlements (i.e. the Blue Rock 9.45%, Thomson 3.9%, Tarago 10.3%, Werribee 10.0%, Moorabool 11.9% and upper Barwon River 3.8%).
-This volume represents the designated storage volume $available \ to \ VEWH\ under \ the\ entitlement\ except\ for\ Werribee\ because\ the\ VEWH\ entitlement\ does\ not\ include\ a\ storage\ share\ in\ the\ storage\ share\ share\$ Werribee system.
+1. Water is accumulated continuously according to a percentage share of inflows to these entitlements (that is the Blue Rock 9.45%, Thomson 3.9%, Tarago 10.3%, Werribee 10.0%, Moorabool 11.9% and upper Barwon River 3.8%).
+This volume represents the designated storage volume available to the VEWH under the entitlement except for Werribee because the VEWH entitlement does not include a storage share in the Werribee system.
 The actual volume available in any year varies according to inflows.

-^{2.} Access to water under this entitlement is dependent on suitable river heights and there is no volumetric entitlement associated with the entitlement.
+2 Access to water under this entitlement is dependent on suitable river heights and there is no volumetric entitlement associated with the entitlement.